 How To Minimize Crypto Trading Fees

-With fees ranging so widely, your timing and strategy for trades and other transactions really matters.
+With fees ranging so widely, your timing and strategy for trades and other transactions really matter.
 Here are some tips for minimizing crypto fees.

 1. Use an Exchange With Commission-Free Trading